autocrossblog/autocrossblog_astro/src/content/post/2009-05-27-another-night-with-not-much-success.md

 ---
-layout: post
+image: ''
-title: Another night with not much success!
+publishDate: 2009-05-27T00:42:38+00:00
-date: '2009-05-27T00:42:38+00:00'
+title: "Another night with not much success!"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow along on a hands-on journey of troubleshooting and repairing a classic Datsun car.
+Includes diagnosing starter issues, rewiring sensors, and mo..."
-permalink: another-night-with-not-much-success
+author: chris
-image:
+url: 'another-night-with-not-much-success'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Follow along on a hands-on journey of troubleshooting and repairing a classic Datsun car.
-Includes diagnosing starter issues, rewiring sensors, and mo...
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So tonight I came home from work and decided it was time to work on the Datsun a bit, after over a week of barely even looking at it when walking in and out of the garage to and fro.
 Terec came over and helped me out for a bit as well.